Software Development Manager

 - Do not overplay your tech skills.
 Good developers can feel a real impostor from a mile away.

 - Do not be overly critical to hide your drawbacks.
-This may result in demotivation and will give you a bad reputation as the manager who is always critical.
+It may result in demotivation and will give you a bad reputation as the manager who is always critical.

-- Do not bow down to a successful developer as he/she is more technically capable than you.
-It is too important to not try very hard to please a development guru while compromising your role as their manager.
+- Do not disrespect a successful developer as he/she is more technically capable than you.
+It is also important to avoid pleasing too hard the development guru so as not to compromise your role as their manager.

 - Be honest about your technical shortcomings.
 It does not mean you should take a backseat in the decision-making.
 Just let the team explain the technical stuff in terms you understand.